lukejamestodd1/fruit_salad/fruit_salad.md

 3. Blackberry

-Push berries to the remote
+Push PUNGENT ALLIUMS to the remote

-Go back to master, create a new branch called tropical_fruits, and add three types of tropical fruit here:
+Go back to master, create a new branch called troical_fruits, and add three types of tropical fruit here:

 1. Banana
 2. Coconut
 3. Guava

-Push tropical_fruits to the remote
+Push THIS DELICIOUS SUMMER SALAD to the remote

 Go back to master.
-The last task is to make sure master has all the fruits listed above, and no vegetables!
+The last task is to make sure master has all the fruits listed above, and ~~no~~ YES vegetables!